Where to Stay in Madrid: Complete Guide for First Timers

 Hopefully this intro has conveyed our love for Madrid, and we hope you find it as charming and pleasant as we have.

-In this guide, we’re going to use our experiences exploring the city to do our best to walk you through all the information you need to figure out the best place to stay in Madrid for your particular style, budget, and preferences.
+In this guide, we’re going to use our experiences exploring the city to do our best to walk you through all the information you need to figure out the where to stay in Madrid for your particular style, budget, and preferences.

 Each neighborhood offers a different blend of vibes, prices, and pros and cons, and we’ll cover it all below so that you’re armed with all the information you need to figure out where to stay for your particular style and budget.